Zeleo/recurrence-expression/README.md

   "at": { "minute": [ 0, 15, 30, 45 ] } }
 ```

-Above means "Everybday between 9:30am to 5:30pm, every 15 minutes".
+The above expression means "every 15 minutes between 9:30am and 5:30pm, on
+every day".

 Several functions are included in this library to validate and
 interpret recurrence expressions.
 With these functions you can do
-these things:
+the following:

-1. Validation: is this JSON a legal recurrence expression?
+1. Validation: Is this JSON a legal recurrence expression?
 (Status: not fully
    implemented yet.)
 2. Calculation: Given a recurrence expression and time `t`, what is the next
-occurrence after time `t`?
+occurrence of the expression after time `t`?
-3. Matching: does this time matches this recurrence expression?
+3. Matching: Does this time match this recurrence expression?
-   (Status: to be available very soon.)
+   (Status: will be available very soon.)

 This project is written in Clojure, but we aim to serve the entire JVM
 community.
 We provide a wrapper Java class to that end.
 Most